glendonintendo/challenge1-horiseon-accessibility/README.md

         color: #ffffff;
     }
     ```
-    By targeting the divs within the parent `.benefits`, we accomplish the same goal with less code:
+    By targeting the `<div>`s within the parent `.benefits`, we accomplish the same goal with less code:
     ```
     .benefits div {
     margin-bottom: 32px;